CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSoftwarerepositoryLocalMachine.md

 ```

 ### -UploadId
-When the import action in file MO is updated with &apos;GeneratePreSignedUploadUrl&apos;, Intersight shall return a upload Id in this property as part of the PATCH response.
+When the import action in file MO is updated with &amp;apos;GeneratePreSignedUploadUrl&amp;apos;, Intersight shall return a upload Id in this property as part of the PATCH response.

 ```yaml
 Type: string